 - While the pasta is cooking, warm the olive oil in a large, non-reactive, heavy-bottomed pot or pan over medium heat.
 Add the tomatoes and ½ teaspoon sea salt.
-Cook, stirring occasionally, until most of the tomatoes have started to burst out of their skins and the olive oil has a light red hue (about 5 minutes).
+Cover the pot and cook, stirring occasionally, until most of the tomatoes have started to burst out of their skins and the olive oil has a light red hue (about 5 to 8 minutes).
 Toss the tomatoes and their sauce with the cooked pasta.
 Let the mixture cool for a few minutes while you slice the mini mozzarella balls in half (if you're using a large mozzarella ball, tear it into little pieces) and chop the basil into short little strips.

 - Toss the mozzarella balls and basil into the pasta.
 Add the vinegar and salt to taste.

 - This salad will keep well in the refrigerator for a few days.
 Leftovers are great chilled or at room temperature.
 You can also reheat the pasta if you don't mind the mozzarella melting (yum).

 - Cooking tip: an enameled cast iron Dutch oven is the perfect cooking pot for the cherry tomatoes (it's also great for cooking pasta and soups/stews, and it will last forever).